goreleaser/goreleaser/README.md

-# Releaser
+# GoReleaser

+Deliver Go binaries as fast and easy as possible.

-Builds go binaries for several platforms, creates a github release and then push it to a custom homebrew repository
+GoReleaser builds Go binaries for several platforms, creates a github release and then push a homebrew formulae to a repository.
+All that wrapped in your favorite CI.

 ## How it works?